-Parents who know that they carry genes for a particular hereditary disease, such as sickle cell, or whose children already have a diagnosis for such a condition, are saving their children’s milk teeth to give them the best possible future.
-By ensuring that their child’s stem cells are stored when they are most viable, parents are doing everything they can to increase the chances of successful stem cell treatments in the future.
+Parents who know they carry genes for a particular hereditary disease, such as sickle cell, or whose children already have a diagnosis for such a condition, are saving their children’s milk teeth to give them the best possible future.
+By ensuring that their child’s stem cells are stored when they’re most viable, parents may increase the chances of successful stem cell treatments in the future.

 How do you extract stem cells from a tooth?

-This is the part that receives a blood supply from the gums and is also the part of the tooth which stores the stem cells.
-This soft tissue and the teeth cells inside are treated with what is called a cryoprotectant, to help preserve the cells during freezing.
-The cells are then kept in medically inspected freezers, where they will stay until they are required.
+This is the part that receives a blood supply from the gums and the part of the tooth that stores the stem cells.
+The soft tissue and the teeth cells inside are treated with a cryoprotectant, to help preserve the cells during freezing.
+The cells are then kept in medically inspected freezers, where they stay until they’re required.